 Option Description access Disable: Disables all access to the Command Line Interface.
-Enable Telnet (the default): Telnet transmits user names, passwords, and data without encryption.
+Disable: Disables all access to the Command Line Interface.
 Telnet is disabled by default.
 Enable SSH: SSH transmits user names, passwords, and data in encrypted form, providing protection from attempts to intercept, forge, or alter data during transmission.
-SSH is enabled by default Configure the ports to be used by these protocols: • Telnet Port: The Telnet port used to communicate with the device (23 by default).
+SSH is enabled by default.
+Configure the ports to be used by these protocols: Telnet Port: The Telnet port used to communicate with the Rack PDU (23 by default).
 You can change the port setting to any unused port from 5000 to 32768 for additional security.
 Users must then use a colon (:) or a space, as required by your Telnet client program, to specify the non-default port.
-For example, for port 5000 and an IP address of 152.214.12.114, your Telnet client requires one of the these commands: telnet 152.214.12.114:5000 telnet 152.214.12.114 5000 • SSH Port: The SSH port used to communicate with the device (22 by default).
+For example, for port 5000 and an IP address of 152.214.12.114, your Telnet client requires one of these commands: telnet 152.214.12.114:5000 telnet 152.214.12.114 5000 SSH Port: The SSH port used to communicate with the Rack PDU (22 by default).
 You can change the port setting to any unused port from 5000 to 32768 for additional security.
-See the documentation for your SSH client for the command line format required to specify a non-default port.
-Status indicates the status of the host key (private key): •SSH Disabled: No host key in use: When disabled, SSH cannot use a host key.
-Generating: The device is creating a host key because no valid host key was found. • Loading: A host key is being activated on the device.
-Valid: One of the following valid host keys is in the /ssh directory (the required location on the device): A 1024-bit or 2048-bit host key created by the Security Wizard ssh host A 2048-bit RSA host key generated by the device key Add or Replace: Browse to and upload a host key file created by the Security Wizard.
-To use the Security Wizard, see the Security Handbook, available at www.apc.com.
+See the documentation for your SSH client for the command line format required to specify a non-default port. ssh host key Status indicates the status of the host key (private key): SSH Disabled, No host key in use: When disabled, SSH cannot use a host key.
+Generating: The Rack PDU is creating a host key because no valid host key was found.
+Loading: A host key is being activated on the Rack PDU.
+Valid: One of the following valid host keys is in the /ssh directory (the required location on the Rack PDU): A 1024-bit or 2048-bit host key created by the Security Wizard - A 2048-bit RSA host key generated by the Rack PDU Add or Replace: Browse to and upload a host key file created by the Security Wizard.
+To use the Security Wizard, see the Security Handbook, available at www. apc.com.
 NOTE: To reduce the time required to enable SSH, create and upload a host key in advance.
-If you enable SSH with no host key loaded, the device takes up to one minute to create a host key, and the SSH server is not accessible during that time.
+If you enable SSH with no host key loaded, the Rack PDU takes up to one minute to create a host key, and the SSH server is not accessible during that time.
 Remove: Remove the current host key.